wlsf82/EngageSphere/docs/TestCases.md

 ## GUI/Component

-- Renders the header with an h1 and theme toggle
 - Shows the default greeting (i.e., Hi there! ...)
 - Shows a customized greeting (e.g., Hi Joe! ...)
 - Changes the theme to dark mode, ensuring it persists in the local storage